-Before the Chancellor can commence negotiations for the purchase or sale of real property on behalf of the Board of Regents, Board approval must first be obtained.
+Before the Chancellor can commence negotiations for the purchase or sale of real property on behalf of the Board of Regents, the Chancellor shall first consult the Chair of the Board and the Chair of the Investment and Facilities Committee.
+Upon completion of negotiations any agreement shall then be subject to Board approval.